CERTCC/Vultron/docs/topics/process_models/model_interactions/rm_em_cs.md

 As we outlined in [Early Termination](../em/early_termination.md), when attacks are occurring, embargoes can often be of more benefit to adversaries than defenders.
 However, we also acknowledged in
-{== §[\[sec:transition_function\]](#sec:transition_function){reference-type="ref"
-reference="sec:transition_function"} ==} that narrowly scoped attacks need not imply widespread adversary knowledge of the vulnerability.
+[CS Transitions](../cs/cs_model.md#attacks-do-not-necessarily-cause-public-awarenesss) that narrowly scoped attacks need not imply widespread adversary knowledge of the vulnerability.
 In such scenarios, it is possible that early embargo termination&mdash;leading to publication&mdash;might be of more assistance to other adversaries than it is to defenders.
 Thus, we need to allow room for Participant judgment based on their case-specific situation awareness.
 Formally,

 !!! note ""